Nutritional Gaps Behind Treatment-Resistant Depression

 Targeted Nutrient Support

-• SAMe, used cautiously and only under professional guidance
+SAMe Methyl donor for neurotransmitter metabolism Use cautiously and only under professional guidance

 Botanical Support (With Caution)

-Certain herbal medicines have been studied for mood support, though interactions and individual responses must be carefully considered:
+Certain herbal medicines have been studied for mood support, though interactions and individual responses must be carefully considered.

 Lifestyle Factors That Influence Brain Chemistry